rundabollen/runds_version/README.md

 To use place a trigger covering the soldiers that are to be affected, set it to activate on these soldier's side present, and put ```[thislist] call trubb_fnc_kneel/stand;``` in the on activation field of the trigger.

 The condition can be for example a trigger: in the trigger you placed put ```triggerActivated yourtrigger``` or your custom condition as what activates the functions.

+### combatzone
+Script to create a polygon limiting the play-area.
+Original by Tuntematon of Arma Finland.
+Adjust `_marker_count` in `script\combatzone.sqf` and place an equal amount of markers named `border_n`.

+### tun_loadscreen
+A script creating a short wait time between loading screen and mission start to accomodate for players having varying computers and internet connections.
+Disabled in singleplayer for testing purposes.
+By Tuntematon from Arma Finland.